ced-mos/line-drawer/README.md

 # line-drawer

-LineDraw recreates a given image by only drawing it by simple straight lines.
+line-drawer recreates a given image by only drawing it by simple straight lines.
-In the table below you can see the demo image which has been drawn with 10000 lines within 40 seconds, once in the subractive mode and once in the additive mode.
+In the table below you can see the demo image which has been drawn with 10000 lines within 40 seconds, once in the subtractive mode and once in the additive mode.

 <table>
   <tr>